In at the low end: the best acoustic bass revealed

 - Bang for buck: worth the beer vouchers or not?

-The 22 fret, 32” scale Ibanez AEB10E is very much a mid-range acoustic bass, but you get a lot of features for your money.
+The 22 fret, 32” scale Ibanez AEB10E is very much a mid-range acoustic bass, but you get a lot of features for your money which is why it takes top spot in our best acoustic bass guitar hotlist.
 Like the Fender Kingman, the AEB10 has a spruce top which means sound projection is impressive with good dynamics.

-Sapele is used on the back and sides, but interestingly, for the neck, Ibanez has opted for Okoume which is rapidly becoming a trendy alternative to mahogany.
+Sapele is used on the back and sides of this acoustic electric bass, but interestingly, for the neck, Ibanez has opted for Okoume which is rapidly becoming a trendy alternative to mahogany on acoustic bass guitars and six string variants.
 It’s a lightweight, resonant tonewood and used by the likes of Epiphone, Fender Custom Shop and PRS.

 Sound amplification is courtesy of a Fishman Sonicore pickup and Ibanez AEQ-SP2 preamp with onboard tuner.
 It’s a pretty basic volume/bass/treble set-up but it works well, offering a decent palette of sounds.